Applications due to the IAS:

 - Unofficial U of M graduate transcript, with explanation of incompletes

 Please see the Graduate School’s instructions for these materials and link to the application form.
 Materials to apply for a letter of support from the IAS are identical to what is required by the Graduate School in a final application, with the exception of the letter of endorsement from the IAS.

 You have two options for submitting materials.
 The student’s DGS or other departmental staff may compile and send all of the materials directly to the IAS.
-Or, the student may send the proposal, CV, transcript, and IRB/IACUC (if applicable) to the IAS, and ask the DGS to send the letters of support from the faculty mentor and advisors separately.
+Or, the student may send the application form, proposal, CV, transcript, and IRB/IACUC (if applicable) to the IAS, and ask the DGS to send the letters of support from the faculty mentor and advisors separately.
 Faculty mentors and advisors may also send letters to the IAS directly.
 If the application is being sent in two parts, please indicate this in the body of the email.
 In either case, all materials should be submitted into a single PDF per email and sent via attachment.